 While each basset hound is slightly different, learning their schedules and what will work best for your basset hound is essential.

-On average, your basset hound will need to go to the bathroom from 30-45 minutes after it has done eating its meals.
+On average, your basset hound will need to go to the bathroom 30-45 minutes after it has done eating its meals.
 This gives the meal enough time to go through its system, and then it will be ready to go outside to relieve itself.

 Each basset hound is different, though.
 Some of them will be able to have the food go through them a little faster and may need to go to the bathroom about 20-30 minutes after it is done eating.
 This means that you will need to get your basset hound outside earlier.

 It is rare for it to take more than 45 minutes for the basset hound puppy to go to the bathroom.